parthasen/SDC/README.md

 img=togray(img)

-img=normalize(img)
+trans_image()

-Image is preprocessed like normalization,grayed and change of brightness (HSV)
+Image is preprocessed like normalization ( using lamda function lambda x: x/255.-0.5) ,translation, grayed image and change of brightness (HSV)

 I have selected learning rate of 0.0001 rather than the default adam optimizer rate of 0.001 to reduce loss.
 Batch size considered here is 64 smaller than 128 usual size.
 I have tested with both the sizes but I found better training result by taking smaller size.
 I decided to fix 50 epochs after testing for 30 and 40.